 So, here’s the cheat sheet to improve the performance of your Mac:

-For example, there’s a special instrument that comes with CleanMyMac X that identifies heavy memory consumers on your Mac.
-The tool is called Heavy Consumers, and you can use it to make your Mac more responsive.
+For example, there’s a special instrument that comes with CleanMyMac that identifies heavy memory consumers on your Mac.
+The tool is called Menu App, and you can use it to make your Mac more responsive.
+It measures memory pressure and CPU load and allows you to quit top consumers with a click.
 However, many Apple forums recommend it for slow-performing Macs.

 Download the free version of the app and check if it helps your Mac.